 Rutin enhances vitamin C’s action and also contributes to:

-Ascorutin is especially beneficial during the colder months, in stressful periods, after illness, on restrictive diets, or when fatigued — all of which increase vitamin needs and deficiency risks.
+Ascorutin is especially beneficial during the colder months, in stressful periods, after discomfort, on restrictive diets, or when fatigued — all of which increase vitamin needs and deficiency risks.

 The product replenishes both nutrients, working in synergy.
 This helps reinforce vascular walls, reduce risk of microbleeds, improve resistance to viruses and bacteria, and lessen fatigue and headaches — all common signs of vitamin deficiency.

-Because of its bioavailability and tolerability, Ascorutin is often prescribed preventively during seasonal changes and in combination therapy for both children and adults.
+Because of its bioavailability and tolerability, Ascorutin is often recommended preventively during seasonal changes and in combination support for both children and adults.

-Important: in cases of severe vitamin deficiency or need for long-term intake, consult your physician.
+Important: in cases of severe vitamin deficiency or need for long-term intake, consult a specialist.
 Ascorutin is suitable for mild to moderate deficiency, but severe conditions may require more intensive support.

-Usually taken as 1 tablet 2–3 times daily after meals, with water.
-Treatment duration: 2–4 weeks depending on your condition.
-For prevention, 1–2 tablets per day are sufficient.
+Usually taken as 1 piece 2–3 times daily after meals, with water.
+Support duration: 2–4 weeks depending on your condition.

 As part of your home emergency first aid supplies, Ascorutin can be useful for nosebleeds, capillary fragility, and vitamin deficiency.

-It may also benefit those with gastritis and low stomach acidity, where vitamin absorption is impaired — see our selection of gastrointestinal medicine over the counter.
+It may also benefit those with gastritis and low stomach acidity, where vitamin absorption is impaired — see our selection of gastrointestinal products.

-You can order authentic Ascorutin without a prescription at USA Apteka.
+You can order authentic Ascorutin at USA Apteka.

-We offer a wide selection of trusted products, ship across the US and over 100 countries, and provide access to rare items and otc allergy meds from the CIS region, with expert support and fast order processing.
+We offer a wide selection of trusted products, ship across the US and over 100 countries, and provide access to rare items and seasonal sensitivity products from the CIS region, with expert support and fast order processing.